sourcefrog/conserve/README.md

   don't require reading all data back (which may be too slow to do regularly).

-* Also, possibly-slow verification checks that actually do compare the backup to the source directory, to catch corruption or Dura bugs.
+* Also, possibly-slow verification checks that actually do compare the backup to the source directory, to catch corruption or Conserve bugs.

 * Send backups to multiple locations: local disk, removable disk, LAN servers, the cloud.